 What information is needed to make a payment?

 For your tax payment, we will use your legal name, SSN, and date of birth on record with Catch from when you opened your account.
 We’ll have you confirm that we have your current address and tax filing status.
 If you are filing jointly, you'll need to provide your spouse’s SSN.
 And, importantly, you'll need to let us know the payment amount.
 You are responsible for calculating the exact amount you owe the IRS.

 Catch uses an IRS authorized payment intermediary to process the tax payment on your behalf.

 How long does it take?

-Catch will process your payment within 2 business days.
+If you are processing your payment through Catch, we recommend submitting it at least 24 hours before the IRS deadline.
+Catch will process your payment within 1-2 business days.
 The date that Catch processes the payment is when the IRS will consider the payment received.
-You should be sure to submit payments at least 2 business days before they are due.
 It may take an additional 5-7 days for the IRS to post the payment to your account.